Everything You Didn’t Know About Saw Mill Log Flume

 The World’s First Log Flume

 When theme parks were rare, new ideas on a grand scale were needed to separate them from the typical amusement parks with carnival rides.
 The concept of a log flume was a perfect fit.
 In 1963, Six Flags Over Texas debuted the first ever log flume ride in an amusement park.
 To say it was a success is an understatement.
 In fact, it was so popular that the park felt the need to add a second flume in 1968.
-When Six Flags in St. Louis was being designed, the management took notice and opened the park with two from the very beginning.
+When Six Flags Great Adventure was being designed, the management took notice and opened the park with a flume from the very beginning.

 As theme parks started appearing in the 60s and 70s, log flumes continued to be the “must have” attraction.
 The ride was built by Arrow Development Company, who was one of the rare ride manufacturers to provide bigger themed rides.
 To keep up with the demand for new ideas and larger thrills, Arrow would go on to build mine train coasters and eventually amaze the world with modern looping coasters.